 note: adopted 1830; Louis-Alexandre DECHET was an actor at the theater in which the revolution against the Netherlands began; according to legend, he wrote the lyrics with a group of young people in a Brussels cafe

-Belize name: "Land of the Free"
+name: "Land of the Free"

 lyrics/music: Samuel Alfred HAYNES/Selwyn Walford YOUNG